Klortho/tree-chart/work.md

 It is time to start seeing pretty boxes.

-* demo needs to instantiate a TreeChart
+* (/)demo needs to instantiate a TreeChart
-* and initialize a tree (no text)
+* (/)and initialize a tree (no text)

+* Get the chart to draw the tree.
+    * TreeChart has to do it's initialization voodoo.

+    * Let's try not wrapping the Node objects.
+If need be, attach metadata using a Symbol.

 * ticker should then morph the tree